Best Free House Cleaner Apps in 2026 (And When Paid Is Worth It)

 Core Scheduling Without the Fluff

 Most free apps give you appointment booking, recurring service setup, and calendar management.
-You can drag and drop appointments, set up weekly or monthly cleanings, and manage time slots.
-For solo cleaners handling 15-20 regular clients, this covers your essential needs without compromise.
+You can drag and drop appointments, set up weekly or monthly services, and manage time slots.
+For solo operators handling 15-20 regular clients, this covers your essential needs without compromise.

 Customer Data That Matters

-Free versions store contact information, service addresses, access codes, and cleaning notes.
+Free versions store contact information, service addresses, access codes, and job notes.
 You can track pet preferences, key locations, and special instructions.
 The catch?
 Most limit you to 25-100 customer records, which sounds like plenty until you realize how fast that fills up.
+A few, like Fieldtics, offer unlimited client records even on their free plan.

 Basic Money Management